Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevOps & System & Tech.md

 - [docker](https://docs.docker.com/engine/install/#server) : Docker is one of CRI mostly to used
 - [Mirantis](https://docs.mirantis.com/mcr/23.0/index.html): Mirantis Container Runtime (MCR) enables you to power your business-critical applications with the industry-leading enterprise container engine
 - [kata-containers](https://github.com/kata-containers/kata-containers) : an open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload isolation and security advantages of VMs.
+- [sysbox](https://github.com/nestybox/sysbox): An open-source, next-generation "runc" that empowers rootless containers to run workloads such as Systemd, Docker, Kubernetes, just like VMs.
 ### Client

 - [cri-tools](https://github.com/kubernetes-sigs/cri-tools) : CLI and validation tools for Kubelet Container Runtime Interface (CRI).
 [User guide](https://github.com/kubernetes-sigs/cri-tools/blob/master/docs/crictl.md)